Oscar Milosz

-Oscar Vladislas de Lubicz Milosz (Oskaras Milašius; Oskar Władysław Miłosz) (28 May 1877 – 2 March 1939) was a French language poet, playwright, novelist, essayist and representative of Lithuania at the League of Nations.
+Oscar Vladislas de Lubicz Milosz (Oskaras Milašius; Oskar Władysław Miłosz) (28 May 1877 or 15 May 1877 – 2 March 1939) was a French language poet, playwright, novelist, essayist and representative of Lithuania at the League of Nations.
 His literary career began at the end of the nineteenth century during la Belle Époque and reached its high point in the mid-1920s with the books Ars Magna and Les Arcanes, in which he developed a highly personal and dense Christian cosmogony comparable to that of Dante in The Divine Comedy and John Milton in Paradise Lost.
 A solitary and unique twentieth-century metaphysician, his poems are visionary and often tormented.
 He was a distant cousin of Polish writer Czesław Miłosz, winner of the Nobel Prize for literature in 1980.

 Life

-Oscar Milosz was born in Čareja (Chereya), then Minsk Governorate, Russian Empire, now in modern-day Belarus, where he also spent his childhood.
-Between 1316 and 1795, this region was part of the Grand Duchy of Lithuania.
+Oscar Milosz was born in Čareja (Chereya), then Minsk Governorate, Russian Empire, former Grand Duchy of Lithuania, now in modern-day Belarus, where he also spent his childhood.

 Oscar Milosz's father, Vladislas de Lubicz Milosz, was ethnically Lithuanian, nominally Catholic, and for a time an officer in the imperial Russian army.
 His mother, Marie Rosalie Rosenthal, was Jewish, the daughter of a Hebrew professor at the University of Warsaw.
 The family spoke Polish at home.
 Oscar was baptized a Catholic on 2 July 1886, at St. Alexander's Church in Warsaw.
 In 1889, when he was 12, his parents placed him at the Lycée Janson de Sailly in Paris.
 He began writing poems in 1894 and started to frequent artistic circles, meeting Oscar Wilde and Jean Moréas.
 After finishing at the Lycée, he enrolled at the École des langues orientales, where he studied Syriac and Hebrew.

 His first book of verse, Le Poème des Décadences, appeared in 1899.
 In the first years of the twentieth century, Milosz travelled widely in Europe and North Africa and explored many foreign literatures.
 In Jean-Bellemin Noël's phrase, "a European poet of the French language," Milosz was an excellent linguist and was fluent in French, Polish, Russian, English, German, Italian, and Spanish as well as being able to read Latin and Hebrew.
 Later in life, he would master written and spoken Lithuanian and studied Basque.

 Milosz published his second poetry collection, the more accomplished Les Sept Solitudes, in 1906.
 He then entered into a phase of literary experimentation during which he tried his hand at a novel, L'Amoureuse Initiation, published in 1910, and three "mystery dramas," the most popular of these plays being Miguel Mañara (1913), a reworking of the Don Juan myth.
 During this time he also composed his third poetry collection, Les Éléments (1911).